clarknelson/MusicFTP/README.md

 **Feb.27th**

-- [X] Create server that listens for connections and shuts down gracefully
+- [X] Create server that listens for connections
 - [ ] Client connects to server
 - [ ] Server sends welcome message to client
+- [ ] Client and server shutdown

 **Feb.28th**
 - [ ] Server asks client for authentication